Carvis7/portfolioassignment/README.md

 - There are 'hover' animations on various objects on my website including the Blog covers, 'My Skills' icons, and the social media icons on my Contact page.

 The main audience for my portfolio website is potential employers, coworkers/developers (for networking), and those looking for freelance services.

+The techstack I used is:
+* HTML5
+* CSS3

+and I deployed my website using Netlify with my GitHub Repository.

 ---